-The Arm Generic Interrupt Controller (GIC) architecture has two forms in general use with the A-profle that are also applicable to the R-profile:
+A Generic Interrupt Controller (GIC) takes interrupts from peripherals, prioritizes them, and delivers them to the appropriate processor core.
+The Arm GIC architecture has two forms in general use with the A-profile that are also applicable to the R-profile:

 - GICv2 is a memory mapped solution supporting up to eight processors.

 - GICv3 offers support for much higher interrupt counts and larger numbers of processors.
 This version includes support for the System registers in Armv8-A and Armv8-R designs.

 - GICv4 adds supports the direct injection of virtual interrupts.

 The M-profile has its own NVIC interrupt controller as an integral part of the M-profile architecture.

 The following diagram shows a GIC taking interrupts from n different peripherals, and distributing them to two different processors.
 The table summarizes the major releases of the GIC specification and the processors that they are typically used with.

 Arm Cortex-R8 MPCore